Let Us Know How We Can Help You

 These treatments are effective when your bunions are mild to moderate and can be performed at the RNV Podiatry office in Frisco, but Board Certified Dr. Verville may suggest surgical intervention if the problem becomes severe.

-Depending on the severity of your condition and the cause, you may require a surgical treatment such as a bunionectomy to best treat your condition.
+Depending on the severity of your condition and the cause, you may require surgical treatment such as a bunionectomy to effectively treat your condition.
 A bunionectomy involves:

 A full recovery can take up to 8 weeks, but bunions may reappear if you continue to not take precautions.